Welcome to Gencraft Tutorials

 Drawings and sketches

 First, we’ll explore how this works with drawings.
-Uploading a drawing or sketch to Gencraft via the reference image feature is a great way to realize your creative vision and explore what future iterations of your artwork could look like.
+Uploading a drawing or sketch to Gencraft via the sketch guide feature is a great way to realize your creative vision and explore what future iterations of your artwork could look like.
 It can also be a great way to see your masterpieces in different artistic styles — for example, a colored pencil drawing as a digital art piece — which can serve as further inspiration.

 In the example below, we took a pencil sketch of a woman in a fancy coat and heels and added a neon color palette and cityscape background.
 Notice how the model has preserved all details from the original sketch, from pose to sunglasses.